An industry-focused education in low budget feature filmmaking for documentary or fiction.

-This Feature Filmmaking course will give you an industry-focused education in the business and practice of modern, low budget feature film production.
+This MA in filmmaking will give you an industry-focused education in the business and practice of modern, low-budget feature film production.

-Modern filmmaking is collaborative; we’ve tailored the course for aspiring writers, directors and producers.
-We’ll help you develop your skills for a career working on feature length documentaries or fiction.
+Modern filmmaking is collaborative, and we’ve tailored the course for aspiring writers, directors and producers.
+We’ll help you develop your skills for a career working on feature-length documentaries or fiction.

 We cannot guarantee that your feature film project will get made, although we are confident that many students will achieve this.
 Your success in academic terms will not depend on your project’s completion.